Solved! Can You Hang Wallpaper on Textured Walls?

 What type of wall texture are you working with?

-A smooth surface is best, so consider removing or flattening out wall texture by scraping it down, filling it in with joint compound, and/or using sandpaper for a smoother finish.
+Wallpapering over a smooth surface is best, so consider removing or flattening out wall texture by scraping it down, filling it in with joint compound, and/or using sandpaper for a smoother finish.

 When evaluating a wall for wallpapering, consider its texture type.
 Common wall textures include:

-Knockdown: Knockdown walls look similar to orange peel walls, but have a slightly flatter texture for a stucco-like look.
+Knockdown: Knockdown walls are similar to orange peel walls, but have a slightly flatter texture for a stucco-like look.
 Wallpaper may be able to adhere to knockdown walls, but the texture will likely be visible.

 Slap brush: Slap brush wall texture is characterized by many slim lines that resemble floral patterns.
 If a slap brush texture has wide, flat lines, wallpaper can likely adhere to it, but the pattern may cause it to wrinkle.